 Company Policies and Procedures: There are a number of policies and procedures in place throughout the organization that mitigate operating risk.
-These include the following: Maiden Information Governance Policies, Code of Business Conduct and Ethics, Maiden Global Sanctions Program, Maiden Global Fraud Prevention and Detection Policy, Ethics Hotline, IT Policies, HR Policies, Engagement Agreements policy, and controls over financial reporting.
+These include the following: Maiden Information Governance Policies, Code of Business Conduct and Ethics, Maiden Global Sanctions Program, Maiden Global Fraud Prevention and Detection Policy, Ethics Hotline, IT Policies, HR Policies, Data Protection Policy and procedures, Engagement Agreements policy, and controls over financial reporting.